adrienycart/PEAMT/README.md

 This library is compatible with Python 2.7 and 3.6.

+### Install from pip

+Simply run: ``$ pip install peamt````

+This module will allow you to run PEAMT to evaluate some systems, but not to re-train the metric.
+To do so, you need to run the code from sources.

+### Run from sources

 To install the dependencies necessary to run the evaluation, run : ```$ pip install -r requirements.txt```

 To install the dependencies necessary to train your own metric, run: ```$ pip install -r requirements_training.txt```